Westmeath County Council Taking In Charge Process

 When a residential development is completed in accordance with all the conditions and particulars of its planning permission, the developer or a plebiscite of home owners, may make a written request to the Planning Department to have an estate taken in charge (open green spaces, roads, public lighting and services).
 The application may be made using the Councils Taking in charge application form.

-In order to facilitate the taking in charge process, Westmeath County Council have produced a TIC Policy for Private Housing Developments Feb 06 and specifications listed below which shall be consulted to achieve a timely and efficient Taking In Charge process.
+In order to facilitate the taking in charge process, Westmeath County Council have prodcued a taking in charge policy which shall be consulted to achieve a timely and efficient Taking In Charge process.

 The requirements of the taking in charge process are listed below.

-If any wastewater or surface water sewers are on third party lands, 10m wide (5m either side) wayleaves / burdens to be put in place.
+If any surface water sewers are on third party lands, 10m wide (5m either side) wayleaves/burdens to be put in place.
 This is to allow for future maintenance works to be able to take place.
-Any costs incurred for this to be borne by the developer / landowner.
+Any costs incurred for this to be borne by the developer/landowner.

 When the residential development has been taken in charge by the Council, it is highly recommended that a residents committee is established to maintain the public green areas within the estate.